 - ILBM IFF file generation (HAM6, HAM8, EHB, 4/8/16/32/64/128/256-color modes, DynamicHires as PCHG IFF) with optional lossless compression.
 Hires and lace flag control is also available.

-- Dithering modes: Bayer, Atkinson, Floyd–Steinberg, Jarvis, Judice, and Ninke, Sierra Lite, 2-row Sierra, 3-row Sierra, Checks (includes a special line version for HAM6 introduced in 1.2.2 beta).
+- Dithering modes: Bayer, Atkinson, Floyd–Steinberg, Jarvis, Judice, and Ninke, Sierra Lite, 2-row Sierra, 3-row Sierra, Checks (default mode, includes special “lines” and “lines-mixed” versions for HAM6, recommended for interlaced images).

 - Dithering propagation factor selection (5%-100%, most used values: 75%, 85%, 100%, no effect for Bayer and Checks because of lack of error propagation).

 - Build-in palette generator using the Java Advanced Imaging library.
 The NeuQuant Neural-Net image quantization algorithm is used by default.
 There are several modes.
 Mode 0 is a fast single-pass mode for slower computers.
 Multi-pass modes: 1-safest that doesn’t look great but always gives acceptable result with no side-effects.
 Other modes eliminate some very similar colors from a bigger palette to make palette more diverse and make room for colors of smaller details that wouldn’t normally appear in the palette.
 Mode 7 is the most aggressive and should be used with caution because it eliminates more colors than other mores and it can make the resulting picture look unnatural.

 - Color reduction is performed only when the source image contains more colors that is allowed in the selected Amiga mode.
 In OCS modes these colors still need to be converted to 12-bit RGB colorspace, so the image won’t look identical but very close.
 This allows the user to perform color reduction in a different program and use ham_convert to just save as an iff image.

 - Multithreaded HAM6 palette optimization.
 Attempts to minimize average error by inserting colors from the source image.
 Unlike previous methods this one performs HAM6 conversion each time to measure how palette modification affects average error.
 Its more efficient and reliable than CIEDE HAM palette generator but very slow.
 There is also a turbo switch that reduces source palette to 256 colors prior to calculation for a big speedup with little quality loss.